WICG/webmonetization/docs/api.md

 }
 ```

-The `monetizationprogress` event can be listened to show the current status of the STREAMing payment.
-To use it add an event listener to document.monetization.
+The `monetizationprogress` event can be listened to show the current status of the payment stream.

 ## HTTP Headers